COVID-19 Updates: State of public health emergency declared.

 Variants of concern can spread more easily.
 They can also cause more serious illness that could result in more hospitalizations and deaths as they become common in the community.

-COVID-19 variants of concern were first identified in the United Kingdom, South Africa, Brazil and India.
-These strains have since been detected in Alberta and in countries around the world.
+COVID-19 variants of concern first identified in other countries have since been detected in Alberta and around the world.

 Alberta is monitoring for variants spreading in our province.
 Confirmed cases are updated daily.